sudheeshkatkam/nlpclass-fall2013/site/assignments/a2classification.md

     No 0.8382923674 Yes 0.1617076326
     ...

-See the instructions in the stub program for specific places to make changes to do this implementation.

-Note: if the score for all labels is zero (remember we aren't smoothing yet), you should output a uniform distribution in which all labels receive the probability 1.0/number_of_labels.
-This won't happen for the tennis data set, but will happen for the prepositional phrase attachment data in the next problem.

-Before you get started, `tennis_cat.py` doesn't do what it is supposed to do, but you can run it (in the classify directory) with verbose output to start developing and debugging:

-    $ ./tennis_cat.py --train data/tennis/train --predict data/tennis/test --verbose
-    Showing verbose output.
-    Frequency accumulation for labels not implemented yet.
-    Frequency accumulation for (attr,val) and (attr,val,label) not implemented yet.
-    ...

-It's up to you to fill in the required capabilities!
-When you are done, you should be able to run the program as follows:

-    $ python tennis_cat.py --train data/tennis/train --predict data/tennis/test --out predictions.txt

-To see the accuracy of the predictions against the gold standard labels in the test file, do the following:

-    $ python score.py --gold data/tennis/test --predict predictions.txt

-You should see the following output:

-    Accuracy: 61.54

-Tip: things are set up so that: if `tennis_cat.py` is not given the `--out` option, then the predictions are output to `STDOUT` if `score.py` is not given the `--predict` option, it will take input from `STDIN` for both programs, all of the options have short versions using the first letter of the option That means you can do classification and scoring using a single line with UNIX pipes:

-    $ python tennis_cat.py -t data/tennis/train -p data/tennis/test | python score.py -g data/tennis/test

-Also, you can run without calling Python explicitly as follows:

-    $ ./tennis_cat.py -t data/tennis/train -p data/tennis/test | ./score.py -g data/tennis/test

-Tip: To easily sort lists of pairs, you can use the itemgetter function (already imported in the program).
-Here's an example in the Python interactive interpreter:

-    >>> from operator import itemgetter
-    >>> foo = [("a",2),("b",3),("c",1)]
-    >>> foo.sort(key=itemgetter(1),reverse=True)
-    >>> foo
-    [('b', 3), ('a', 2), ('c', 1)]

-Also, you can use list comprehensions to do operations on all the elements of a list of pairs without for loops, e.g.:

-    >>> bar = [(x[0],x[1]*2) for x in foo]
-    >>> bar
-    [('b', 6), ('a', 4), ('c', 2)]

-## Problem 3 - Prepositional Phrase Attachment and smoothing [25 pts]
+## Problem 3 - Prepositional Phrase Attachment and smoothing (25 pts)

-Prepositional phrase attachment is the well-known task of resolving a common ambiguity in English syntax regarding whether a prepositional phrase attaches to the verb or the noun in sentences with the pattern Verb Noun_Phrase Prepositional_Phrase.
+Prepositional phrase attachment is the well-known task of resolving a common ambiguity in English syntax regarding whether a prepositional phrase attaches to the verb or the noun in sentences with the pattern

+> Verb Noun_Phrase Prepositional_Phrase

 An example is I saw the man with the telescope.
 If the prepositional phrase attaches to the verb, then the seeing was done with the telescope; if it attaches to the noun, it indicates that the man had the telescope in his possession.
 A clear difference can be seen with the following related examples:

-Attach to the noun: He ate the spaghetti with meatballs.
+* Attach to the noun: He ate the spaghetti with meatballs.
-Attach to the verb: He ate the spaghetti with chopsticks.
+* Attach to the verb: He ate the spaghetti with chopsticks.

-We can deal with this decision just like any simple labeling problem: each sentence receives a label V or N indicating the attachment decision, and there is no benefit to be gained from using previous attachment decisions.
+We can deal with this decision just like any simple labeling problem: each sentence receives a label *V* or *N* indicating the attachment decision, and there is no benefit to be gained from using previous attachment decisions.

-For this problem, you will use a conveniently formatted data set for prepositional phrase attachment which has been made available by Adwait Ratnaparkhi.
-You can find it in the directory classify/data/ppa.
-Go to that directory and list the contents.
-There are three files which you will use for this problem: training, devset, and test.
+For this problem, you will use a conveniently formatted [data set](https://github.com/utcompling/nlpclass-fall2013/tree/master/data/classify/ppa) for prepositional phrase attachment which has been made available by Adwait Ratnaparkhi.
+There are three files which you will use for this problem: `train.txt`, `dev.txt`, and `test.txt`.
 Look at the contents of training:

-    classify/data/ppa/training
-    0 join board as director V
-    1 is chairman of N.V.
-N
-    2 named director of conglomerate N
-    3 caused percentage of deaths N
-    5 using crocidolite in filters V
+    verb=join,noun=board,prep=as,prep_obj=director,V
+    verb=is,noun=chairman,prep=of,prep_obj=N.V.,N
+    verb=named,noun=director,prep=of,prep_obj=conglomerate,N
+    verb=caused,noun=percentage,prep=of,prep_obj=deaths,N
+    verb=using,noun=crocidolite,prep=in,prep_obj=filters,V
     ...

 Each row lists an abbreviated form of a prepositional phrase attachment.
-The first item is just a source sentence‘ identifier that we can ignore.
 The four words correspond to the head verb, head noun, preposition, and head noun object of the preposition, in that order.
 The final element indicates whether the attachment was to the verb (V) or to the noun (N).
-For example, for the two spaghetti eating sentences given above, the abbreviated forms would be:

-    4242 ate spaghetti with meatballs N
-    4243 ate spaghetti with chopsticks V

-For this exercise, you will build a classifier that learns a model from the data in training and use it to classify new instances.
-You will develop your model using the material in devset.
-You must not personally inspect the contents of test — you will run your classifier on test only once, when you are done developing.
+For this exercise, you will train a classifier that learns a model from the data in training and use it to classify new instances.
+You will develop your model using the material in `dev.txt`.
+You must not personally inspect the contents of the test data — you will run your classifier on `test.txt` only once, when you are done developing.

-The first thing you must do is produce features from the ppa data in the format used previously for the tennis problem.
-Each of the four columns in the ppa data implicitly indicates a separate attribute – let’s call them verb, noun, prep, and prep_obj, respectively.
-To begin, we'll just create features that are based directly on the attributes and their values.
-So, a line like,

-    0 join board as director V

-becomes the following:

-    verb=join,noun=board,prep=as,prep_obj=director,V

-The program ppa_features.py reads in a ppa file and produce the features in the above format.
-Using this program, produce files for training and development as follows:

-    $ mkdir out
-    $ ./ppa_features.py --input data/ppa/training > out/ppa.basic.train
-    $ ./ppa_features.py --input data/ppa/devset > out/ppa.basic.dev
-    $ ./ppa_features.py --input data/ppa/test > out/ppa.basic.test

-You can run tennis_cat.py on the feature files that are produced and score the output with score.py:

-    $ ./tennis_cat.py -t out/ppa.basic.train -p out/ppa.basic.dev | ./score.py -g out/ppa.basic.dev
+The first thing you should do is train your unsmoothed naive Bayes classifier on the ppa data:

+    $ sbt "run-main nlp.a2.NaiveBayes --train ppa/train.txt --test ppa/dev.txt --poslab N"
     Accuracy: 67.39

 Ratnaparkhi et al (1994) obtain accuracies of around 80%, so we clearly should be able to do much better.
 One obvious problem shows up if you look at the actual output: